wdda/backupper_mysql/README.md

      'example_db'
      'example_db2'
     )

+If you do not want the script to back up the new bases, then upon running, specify that you want to back up, using the "-db" key.

+Example select databases:

+    $ ./run.sh -d "example_db example_db2"

 An array of excluded tables (requires BASH v.
 4 >=).
 The structure of the excluded tables will be saved in the backup file.

     EXCLUDED_TABLES[example_db]="example_table example_table2"

-If you do not want the script to back up the new bases, then upon running, specify that you want to back up, using the "-db" key.

-Example select databases:
+Or ignore table use option:

-    $ ./run.sh -db "example_db example_db2"
+    $ ./run.sh -e "example_db.example_table example_db.example_table2"

 Example for cron.
 Backup all databases: